QMU Staff Guidance - Taught Postgraduate Programmes 2022

 At the interview, a friend or representative may accompany the student.
 If the Dean considers it appropriate to do so, and if the student agrees, the matter may be dealt with summarily, without recourse to a disciplinary committee.

-A designated member of the School Office will attend the student interview.
+A designated member of the Academic Administration will attend the student interview.

-The School Office will maintain records of all cases referred to the Dean or to a Disciplinary Committee.
-The member of the School Office acting as the Secretary to the Examination Board, will report the outcome of the case to the Board.
+The Academic Administration will maintain records of all cases referred to the Dean or to a Disciplinary Committee.
+The member of the Academic Administration acting as the Secretary to the Examination Board, will report the outcome of the case to the Board.
 This will be appropriate only in those cases where the allegation has been upheld, and the penalty applied by the Dean of School or the Disciplinary Committee.

-The designated member of the School Office will also, when appropriate:
+The designated member of the Academic Administration will also, when appropriate: